UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_filezilla.md

 Now you can transfer files between your local computer and [your `wharf` folder](../cluster_guides/wharf.md).

+NOTE: Filezilla will ask for your password and two-factor for each file you transfer.
+To avoid that, go to Site Manager > Transfer Settings > Limit number of simultaneous connections to 1.

 ???- tip "How does that look like?"

     It looks like this: